Curriculum Guide

 World Languages

 All Upper School students are required to take three consecutive years of one language.
 Languages offered are French, Latin, Mandarin Chinese, and Spanish.
-Students who begin a new language in Class V will complete the requirement at the end of Level 3; those who continue their Lower School language will complete it after the Advanced Topics or AP course.
+Students who begin a new language in Class V will complete the requirement at the end of Level 3; those who continue their Lower School language will complete it after the Advanced Topics or Advanced Placement course.
 Students will complete the language requirement at the end of Class VII, but students are encouraged to continue their language study in Class VIII.
 Students may take a second language beginning in Class VI, and should speak with the head of the World Languages Department if they are interested in this option.
 Students who would like to take a sixth major course in one or both semesters must submit a petition for an additional course (see appendix for petition process).
 A student with previous experience in a language but who has not taken that language at Winsor must take a placement test.
 All world languages courses are major courses.

 French

-Accelerated Foundations in French (1 credit)
+Accelerated Foundations in French (1 Credit, Yearlong)

 This course, an accelerated study of introductory French, is an intensive, fast-paced class that provides the fundamentals of grammar, structure, and vocabulary needed to reach specific, targeted communicative benchmarks.
 Students learn to recognize patterns in the written and spoken language, and to employ their observations to stretch their own language skills.
 Activities are designed to help students develop skills in listening comprehension, as well as written and oral proficiency.
 Readings from various resources give contextualized examples of the topics being studied while also giving the students a glimpse into the diversity and complexity of the French-speaking world.
 Integrated audio and authentic video materials are regularly used to strengthen students’ aural comprehension and comfort with a range of speakers and accents.
 The course is designed for students with little or no knowledge of French language or culture.